The Office (American TV series): Season 5 (2008–2009)

 The fifth season consists of 28 half-hours of material, divided into 24 half-hour episodes and two hour-long episodes, one of which aired after Super Bowl XLIII.

-Jim proposes to Pam at a gas station midway between Scranton and New York City, where they meet for a visit.
+Jim proposes to Pam at a gas station halfway between Scranton and New York City, where they meet for a visit.
 Pam ultimately returns from New York to Scranton, where Jim has bought his parents' house for the two of them.
 Having avoided jail and only been sentenced to community service, Ryan bleaches his hair and starts working at a bowling alley.
-Michael initiates a romance with Holly until she is transferred to the Nashua, New Hampshire branch, and their relationship ends.
+Michael initiates a romance with Holly until she is transferred to the Nashua, New Hampshire, branch, Toby returns to Scranton to replace Holly, and their relationship ends.
 When Andy is made aware of Dwight and Angela's continued affair, both men leave her.
 Newly hired Vice President Charles Miner implements a rigid managerial style over the branch that causes Michael to resign in protest.
 Michael opens the Michael Scott Paper Company in the same office building, enticing Pam and Ryan to join as salespeople, and though his business model is ultimately unsustainable, Dunder Mifflin's profits are immediately threatened.
 In a buyout of the Michael Scott Paper Company, the three are rehired with Pam promoted to sales and Ryan returning as a temp.
 During the chaos a new receptionist, Erin, is hired to fill the vacancy originally left by Pam.
 The season ends with a scene that subtly alludes to Pam's (unplanned) pregnancy.